selenaassou/saco-banking-system/README.md

     Testing if we can pull changes now using terminal ... ! since I set the upstream using the command:
      "git push --set-upstream origin main" (NEW)

+--OK I fixed it !
+    The solution is to make sure we SET A WAY TO CONNECT LOCAL REPO WITH REMOTE REPO + FOR PULLING/PUSHING FOR BRANCHES.